 Glen Canyon National Recreation Area

-The Glen Canyon National Recreation Area is one unit of the national park service sites in Utah.
-It encompasses the area near Lake Powell and all other notable tourist attractions surrounding it.
-The national recreation area consists of mostly desert landscapes measuring up to more than 1 million acres of land area.
+The Glen Canyon National Recreation Area is one of the National Park Service sites in Utah.
+It encompasses the area around Lake Powell and other notable tourist attractions in the area.
+The national recreation area consists mostly of desert landscapes, covering more than 1 million acres.
 The establishment of the area as a national recreation site was designed for both preservation and recreational purposes.
 The property gets up to 1 million visitors each year.

 Dinosaur National Monument